 With such a large population, it should come as no surprise that California ranks among the top five states with the highest employment level for preschool, elementary and secondary school teachers.
-California is also one of the top-paying states for elementary and secondary education teachers, according to the Bureau of Labor Statistics, with an annual mean wage in 2012 of $69,690 and $69,330, respectively.
-According to researchers who study education trends, officials are expecting a shortage of teachers in California as the current workforce ages, fewer students are enrolling in teacher preparation programs, and the state’s population of school-age children is on the rise.
+California is also one of the top-paying states for elementary and secondary education teachers, according to the Bureau of Labor Statistics, with an annual mean wage in 2017 of $77,990 and $77,390 respectively.
+According to researchers who study education trends, officials are reporting teacher shortages in California, with many getting worse in many communities.
+This is due to an aging workforce, fewer students are enrolling in teacher preparation programs, and the state’s population of school-age children is on the rise.

 If you’re looking for a rewarding career with hidden benefits, education could be the right field for you.
 Take the first step to become a teacher in California by exploring the featured programs on this page and requesting more information on different programs—and the benefits of becoming a teacher.

 SEARCH YOUR STATE